Walk this Path with Us

 The SFU Aboriginal Reconciliation Council (SFU-ARC) engaged in discussions about how the 94 recommendations of the Truth and Reconciliation Commission will be addressed at the University.

-The final report was presented during a ceremonial event on Oct.
-16 at SFU’s Burnaby campus.
+The final report, Walk This Path With Us was presented during a ceremonial event on October 16, 2017 at SFU's Burnaby campus.
 The ceremony, rooted in Coast Salish indigenous tradition, celebrated and witnessed the work of everyone who contributed.

 View or download the full report:

 Walk this Path With Us: Report of the SFU Aboriginal Reconciliation Council

 SFU hosts First Nations witnessing ceremony highlighting reconciliation report calls to action

 Simon Fraser University took a major step forward on the road to reconciliation this October when the SFU Aboriginal Reconciliation Council presented its final report to the University.

 The report, Walk This Path With Us, was formally transferred to SFU President Andrew Petter in a traditional Coast Salish witnessing ceremony attended by First Nations and Metis peoples, government representatives, students, faculty, staff, and members of the broader community.
 See photos from the ceremony